FyodorovAI/Gagarin/README.md

 -----

 Gagarin is a service for creating and managing chatbots and agents.
-You can choose your LLM provider and your prompt.
+You can choose your LLM providers and your prompts.
 Your agents can interact with the world around them through tools.
-Using retrieval augmented generation (RAG) they can learn about various topics, including you or your organization.
+Using retrieval augmented generation (RAG) they can learn about various topics, including your privately hosted data.

 -----